What is a data management platform (DMP)?

+- In-depth data analysis.
 Use your DMP to connect with other analytics tools for deeper audience analyses and even more in-depth insights.
-Identify new potential audiences and inform future development and content decisions.
+This can help identify new potential audiences and inform future development and content decisions.

+- Data transfer.
 Act on the insights and audiences generated from your data.
-Use your DMP to connect with ad exchanges, supply-side platform (SSP) and demand-side platform (DSP) and purchase targeted ad placements.
-Package and sell your data first-party data as second-party data with your DMP.
+Use your DMP to connect with ad exchanges, supply-side platforms (SSP), and demand-side platforms (DSP), and purchase targeted ad placements.
+Package and sell your first-party data as second-party data with your DMP.

-While there are benefits to using a data management platform, there are some instances where their capabilities fall short of other data analysis options.
+While there are benefits to using a data management platform, there are some instances where its capabilities fall short of other data analysis options.

-If you need a solution for storing and analysing large collections of second- and third-party data and facilitating external data collection and transfer, data management platforms have the capabilities you require.
+If you need a solution for storing and analysing large collections of second- and third-party data as well as facilitating external data collection and transfer, data management platforms have the capabilities you require.
 However, if your primary need is to store and analyse just your first-party customer data, a CDP gives you access to the data storage you need, along with some additional benefits.

-While a DMP’s primary use is to segment and categorise your customers anonymously for advertising purposes, with a CDP you are able to create persistent customer profiles.
+While a DMP’s primary use is to segment and categorise your customers anonymously for advertising purposes, a CDP helps create persistent customer profiles.
 This means that you can create a single, individual record for each one of your customers based on a unique identifier such as their name, IP address, or email address and access all available data for that customer under their individual record.

 The ability to build these persistent customer profiles with a CDP gives you a way to organise and access your personally identifiable customer data for actionable use.
-In addition, you can use a CDP to organise your first-party and provide it to your DMP for use in determining your audience profiles.
+In addition, you can use a CDP to organise your first-party data and provide it to your DMP to determine your audience profiles.